Click 3D map to enlarge, click again to zoom

 Parawai Lodge, Ōtaki Forks to Waitewaewae Hut (16 bunks): 5 hrs, 10+ km (map 71)

 Cross a swing bridge over the Ōtaki River.
 A hike up a hillside then detours to skirt a slip and develops into a well graded track along an old tram track.
 Unfortunately, this is interrupted by another slip detour that climbs around spurs high above the river for a considerable distance.
 It is marked by a large orange triangle heading up to the right.
 The track is extremely rough and difficult going, consisting of much up and down, tree roots, fallen trees and mud.
-The alternative of the old track may be a bit shorter but has its own problems and is not advised: you have to detour around the slip down to the river and then back up to the tram track guided by a combination of red spray painted splodges, pink tape and white markers.
-The tram line ends at Saddle Creek and you follow a very rough track besides, and sometimes in, the creek up to the plateau.
+The alternative of the old track may be a bit shorter but has its own problems and is not advised: you have to detour around the slip down to the river and then back up to the tram track guided by a combination of red spray-painted splodges, pink tape and white markers.
+The tram line ends at Saddle Creek and you follow a very rough track beside, and sometimes in, the creek up to the plateau.
 You may get wet feet in the process and the markers will be hard to see in places.
 Note that both the old track now affected by the slip and the new detour are shown on the NZ Topo map, but the official TA map marks the detour as the proper route.
 There is further commentary on the two options on the Tararua Tramping Club’s page.

 Once you get near the hut a signpost marks a shorter, dry weather route down the Arapito Creek to the Ōtaki River.
 This is given as 20 mins, vs 30 for the alternative route marked on the TA map which skirts up around the river and is in fact about 40 mins and involves a fair bit of climbing.
 You will probably have to wade the Ōtaki River on the shorter route though, and it may or may not be clear where to climb up by a small creek to walk along the banks to the hut (the spot opposite the hut would require you to swim).
 Waitewaewae Hut is a pleasant one and, as noted, has swimming below.

-Waitewaewae Hut to Nichols Hut (6 bunks): 6 hrs 45 mins, 8 km (maps 71, 70)
+Waitewaewae Hut to Nichols Hut: 6 hrs 45 mins, 8 km (maps 71, 70)

 The weather is always something to carefully consider before going onto the tops of the Tararuas.
 In strong wind or rain it may be better to wait for clearer weather at Waitewaewae, as once you are out of the bush and along the high ridges it is very exposed.
 The nearly 12 hrs it may take you from Ōtaki Forks to Nichols means you will be very tired by the time you are on the ridge tops, and being repeatedly blown over up there by gale force winds will only push your exhaustion to the limit.